 The TAHC is funded by a combination of state general revenue funds, federal funds (USDA), and fee based revenue.
-For fiscal year 2014 the TAHC has an authorized workforce of 161 full-time equivalent employees (FTEs).
+For fiscal year 2015 the TAHC has an authorized workforce of 161 full-time equivalent employees (FTEs).
 The number of TAHC staff is comprised of field inspectors, veterinarians, veterinary epidemiologists, laboratory personnel, emergency management planners, field investigators and administrative staff.

-- A. Divisional Information - i.
-Administrative The Administrative Division is responsible for all support activities for the Agency.
-It includes the Financial Services and Information Resources, and Staff Services.
-The Assistant Executive Director for Administration oversees these functions.
+A. Divisional Information

+i.
+Administrative- The Administrative Division is responsible for all support activities for the Agency.
+It includes the Finance and Procurement Services, Information Technology, Human Resources, and Staff Services/Fleet Management.
+The Director of Administration oversees these functions.